About the Department of Computer Science

 The Department now has responsibility within the University for all academic aspects of computing; for teaching, basic research and collaboration with other departments and with industry on applied research.
 Its research attempts both to solve problems by the use of computers and to address problems in the design and programming of computing systems themselves.
 In both areas it couples rigorous theory with industrial application, with each acting as a strong stimulus to the other, and this is reflected in the teaching.

 The Department of Computer Science is proud to offer a range of courses, including undergraduate degrees in Computer Science and a joint degree in Maths and Computer Science.
 Masters level degrees are available in Computer Science and in Mathematics and Foundations of Computer Science, along with part-time postgraduate Software Engineering qualifications.
 The Department of Computer Science is also home to a large number of students undertaking DPhils (the Oxford PhD).
-In 2012 the undergraduate programme will be extended to offer a new joint degree in Computer Science and Philosophy.
+In 2012 the undergraduate programme was extended to offer a new joint degree in Computer Science and Philosophy.